Brammibal's Donuts

-Brammibal's Donuts is a chain of six vegan cafés selling donuts in Berlin, Germany.
+Brammibal's Donuts is a chain of thirteen vegan cafés selling donuts in Berlin and Hamburg, Germany.
 It is the first such chain in Europe.

 Product range

-Brammibal's offer six donut "classics" and a number of changing "specials".
+Brammibal's offer eight donut "classics" and a number of changing "specials".
 The chain's palette also includes one charity donut, with part of the proceeds going to a different charity every month.
 The donut shops also serve coffee drinks, and are popular with Instagram users.

 History

 Brammibal's was founded in 2015 by the couple Jessica Jeworutzki and Bram van Montfort.
 They initially sold donuts at markets and events until they opened their first donut shop in 2016.
 They have financed their expansion through crowdfunding, an ecological bank, and a loan from van Montfort's father.
 One crowdfunding campaign in 2015 failed to raise the funds required to open a shop.
 Van Montfort is a former band musician while Jeworutzki used to work as a hospital nurse.